inveniosoftware/docs-invenio-rdm/docs/operate/customize/vocabularies/funding.md

 sure to check the "active" checkbox and click the save button.

 Then click the "Configure and run" button, select the "celery" queue, and put "1900-01-01" in the "Since" field.
-Click "Run now" and your affiliations will be loaded.
+Click "Run now" and your funders will be loaded.

 You can also use the "Schedule job" button to download the latest version of